hayahelen/NodesApp_Project/README.md

 ## Environment Variables and notes

 To run this project, you need to set up the following environment variables in a `.env.local` file:
+(You can obtain these keys by creating a project in the Clerk Dashboard. `https://dashboard.clerk.com`)

 ```bash
 NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY=your_clerk_publishable_key